hiker/lfric_atm-fab/README.md

 It can also be used to install a Fab build system into existing LFRic repositories.
 This way, building with Fab can be tested before the new Fab build system becomes part of the LFRic repos.
+The description here is only for installing the Fab build system from this repo into existing LFRic repositories, the CI part is not described.
+This setup has been tested with gfortran and ifort, this description assumes the usage of gfortran.

 ## Installing Fab build system into LFRic
 This repository comes with a version of Fab included, which is taken from the BOM Fab development repo.
 At some stage it is expected that all the changes to Fab will be merged into the official Fab repo at https://github.com/MetOffice/fab.
-There is no need to install Fab to use the build system here.

 You need to have PSyclone installed (https://github.com/stfc/PSyclone).
 This can either be the current 2.5.0 release, or current trunk.
 BOM's current Fab is expected to work with the next PSyclone release as well.

-Unpack this tar ball:

-    tax jxvf lric_atm-fan.tar.bz2
+Check out this repository using:
+    git clone --recurse-submodules git@git.nci.org.au:bom/ngm/lfric/lfric_atm-fab.git

+If you already have cloned this repository without the `--recurse-submodules` option,
+run:

+    git submodule init
+    git submodule update

+to get Fab from the submodule.

+Assuming that you prefer to use a python virtual environment, use the following:

+     # Create a virtual environment and install psyclone
+     cd lfric_atm-fab
+     python3 -m venv venv_fab
+     source ./venv_fab/bin/activate
+     pip3 install psyclone
+     # That seems to be a requirement of other build tools outside of fab
+     pip3 install jinja2
+     cd ..

-First you need to install the included fab version:
+Install the included fab version:

+     # Now install this fab:
      cd lfric_atm-fab/fab
-     pip3 install --user .     # Or just pip
+     pip3 install .     # Without venv, use pip3 install --user .
      cd ..

 Then you need to copy the build system into the two LFRic repositories - core and apps.